 How does that present a problem for the people and professionals who work with wood?
-Any time moisture content is too high (or too low) for its use and environment, the end result is put at risk, along with a few other things along the way.
+Any time MC is too high (or too low) for its use and environment, the end result is put at risk, along with a few other things along the way.

 The Stakes of Unknown Moisture Content

-First, let’s look at some of the challenges if wood is too “wet” or has high moisture content.
+First, let’s look at some of the challenges if wood is too “wet” or has a high MC.

-Wood that has a high moisture content (or MC) level will begin to shrink in all dimensions as it begins to lose that excess moisture.
+Wood that has a high MC level will begin to shrink in all dimensions as it begins to lose that excess moisture.
 Most impacted, though, is width and thickness.
 If you have fit wooden floor boards together that have excess moisture, that change in dimension can lead to cupping, gaps, or buckling.
 Not a pretty sight and, in extreme cases, a safety hazard too.

-Wood with higher moisture content levels is also at risk of additional damage during the working process.
+Wood with higher MC levels is also at risk of additional damage during the working process.
 Because the wood fibers are, in effect, softened with the additional moisture, tools are more likely to tear or rip the wood instead of cut it.
-Tear-out, checking, and gouging are more likely on high MC lumber.
-Even sanding can tear up the surface, rather than smooth it, when the wood’s MC level is high.
+Tear-out, checking, and gouging is more likely on high MC lumber.
+Even sanding can tear up the surface, rather than smooth it when the wood’s MC level is high.
 It’s also a must to remember that after the wood dries, the chances of cupping, raised grains, burring or dimensional changes mean the wood may only need to be worked again.

-Unless you use glue or adhesive specific to wet situations, high wood moisture content can mean glue joins do not hold properly over time.
+Unless you use glue or adhesive specific to wet situations, high wood MC can mean glued joints do not hold properly over time.
 If the wood dries after it has been glued, that inevitable shrinkage will put joins at risk as it tries to pull away from the other woods.
 For furniture joins or glued-down flooring, where use adds stress to the join, this can be disastrous.
 Moisture can also slow glue curing times.